Fernando Henrique (footballer, born 2001)

-Fernando Henrique do Nascimento Pereira (born 1 June 2001), known as Fernando Henrique, is a Brazilian professional footballer who plays as a defensive midfielder for FC Oleksandriya.
+Fernando Henrique do Nascimento Pereira (born 1 June 2001), known as Fernando Henrique, is a Brazilian professional footballer who plays as a defensive midfielder for Oleksandriya.

 Club career

 Grêmio

 Fernando Henrique was born in Goianinha but registered in São José de Mipibu, both in the state of Rio Grande do Norte.
 He joined the youth categories of Grêmio at the age of 16 in 2017, on loan from ABC, before being bought outright by the club in the following year.

 In 2020, Fernando Henrique was assigned to the under-23 squad for the Campeonato Brasileiro de Aspirantes, and renewed his contract until 2024 on 26 November of that year.
 He made his first team debut on 22 March 2021, coming on as a second-half substitute for Lucas Araújo in a 1–1 Campeonato Gaúcho away draw against São José-RS.

 After featuring in 16 matches during the 2021 season, Fernando Henrique lost space during the 2022 campaign, and had a failed loan move to Cruzeiro before returning to the under-23s.

 On 2 January 2023, Grêmio released Fernando Henrique, but kept a percentage of his economic rights.